 - Acer completely outdid themselves with not only a pretty impressive stand (in size) displaying their laptops but by also showing off their Ferrari One laptop.
 I’m fairly happy to admit that this little beauty is exactly as perfect as you might think it is up close and personal.

 - The ZonePlayer S5 is an all-in-one wireless system which will connect to your iPhone that actually had pretty decent sound blasting out silly pop music to get your attention.

-- Panasonic were there with their 2010 camcorder selection.
+- Panasonic was there with their 2010 camcorder selection.

-- Steel Series, who had pro gamers there, were also showing off their pro-gaming gear, including headsets, laser mice and keyboards.
+- Steel Series, who had pro gamers there, was also showing off their pro-gaming gear, including headsets, laser mice and keyboards.

-Other companies that had stalls, but weren’t very interesting were Iiyama, Logitech, Hitachi, CablesToGo and Canon.
+Other companies that had things on display, but weren’t very interesting were Iiyama, Logitech, Hitachi, CablesToGo and Canon.

 The only really great thing about this event was the Wembley Stadium tour we received of the newly refurbished and designed England home ground.
 Highlights included, but were not limited to; the history of the old stadium, the design of the new one, stuff the players get up to and getting to walk through the home changing rooms out into the stadium, as the players do.
 Before the tour, I joked with my friends about wanting to know how many toilets there were in the stadium and that if I didn’t find out, I would ask the tour guide.
 Luckily for me, it was the last thing we were told as the tour was winding to a close.
 If you’d like to know the answer and more about my Wembley Stadium tour, with some very cool pictures/video of player shirts and the ground, please visit my blog for my write-up.